IvanovIurii/recommendation-system/supplier-facts/README.md

    was created by LLM, meaning it is not clear what result will be acquired at the end
 5. There is no unit/integrations tests as well (DDD/debug-driven-development has been used)
+6. Explain why I used Spring Data Jdbc and not JPA